microsoft/protein-frame-flow/README.md

 ### Motif-scaffolding

+By default, we use and recommend the amortization model.
 Like unconditional sampling, multi-GPU DDP is supported.
 We support the RFdiffusion motif-scaffolding benchmark as described in [Supp.
 Methods Table 9 of Watson et al](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-023-06415-8/MediaObjects/41586_2023_6415_MOESM1_ESM.pdf).
 We do not include motif 6VW1 since it involves multiple chains that FrameFlow cannot handle.